Ethereum Development Standards

 - Introduction to EIPs

 - List of EIPs(opens in a new tab)

-- EIP github repo
+- EIP GitHub repo(opens in a new tab)

 - EIP discussion board(opens in a new tab)